oscar-system/oscar-website/blogs/_posts/2018-06-15-AbstractAlgebra.md

 ## Example notebook

-Before we begin, I've produced an example Jupyter notebook, showing off a small selection of the AbstractAlgebra features.
+Before we begin, I've produced an [example Jupyter notebook](https://nbviewer.jupyter.org/github/oscar-system/OSCARBinder/blob/master/AbstractAlgebra.ipynb), showing off a small selection of the AbstractAlgebra features.

-You can find it on our Examples page.
+You can find it on our [Examples page]({{ site.baseurl}}/example)

 You can view it immediately in rendered form by clicking on the AbstractAlgebra notebook.